charlieargue/pan-code-samples/README.md

     384: '384px',
     541: '541px',

-  	// 😡 ... so if a you needed a width of 542px or a line-height of 31px in a MFE,
+  	// So, for example, if you needed a width of 542px or a line-height of 31px in a MFE,
     // you had to go here and add that line explicitly, bump up the versions,
     // and re-link the repo so you could use it in a MFE, etc.
 };